cmpljs/sidebet/README.md

-# SideBet - Application for tracking side bets with your frineds
+# SideBet - Application for tracking side bets with your friends

-A full-stack betting application built with React frontend and Node.js backend, featuring user authentication, bet creation, and bet acceptance functionality.
+A full-stack application built with React frontend and Node.js backend, featuring user authentication, bet creation, and bet acceptance functionality.

 ## 🏗️ Project Structure